AndreasTheDead/DNSControl-Blueprint/README.md

 # DNSControl Blueprint

-This Repository is a quick way to start using DNS control with Cloudflare.
+This Repository is a quick way to start using [DNSControl](https://docs.dnscontrol.org/getting-started/getting-started) with Cloudflare.

 To start using just clone this repository and do the following: